Get the care you're looking for.

 Cost: No cost for Medi-Cal patients.
 Contact us to check eligibility.

-What: Ultrasound imaging can be used to detect and confirm a pregnancy.
-Claris Health offers limited obstetric ultrasound scans.
+What: Ultrasound imaging can detect and confirm a pregnancy.
+We offer limited obstetric ultrasound scans*.
 These scans are not intended for diagnostic purposes but follow national AIUM (American Institute of Ultrasound Medicine) guidelines for limited first trimester ultrasounds and are used for the following medical purposes:

-These are all important to determine after initially confirming a pregnancy with a urine or blood pregnancy test.
+These are all important to determine after confirming a pregnancy with a urine or blood pregnancy test and regardless of what pregnancy decision is made. *Abortion providers often refer to Claris for this free medical service.

 Who: Ultrasound scans are made available to patients who have a positive pregnancy test, are at least 6 weeks pregnant, and have not had a previous ultrasound.